apachecn/pytorch-doc-zh/docs/1.0/torch_math_operations_reduction_ops.md

 If `keepdim` is `True`, the output tensors are of the same size as `input` except in the dimension `dim` where they are of size 1\.
 Otherwise, `dim` is squeezed (see [`torch.squeeze()`](#torch.squeeze "torch.squeeze")), resulting in the outputs tensor having 1 fewer dimension than `input`.

 If `unbiased` is `False`, then the variance will be calculated via the biased estimator.
-Otherwise, Bessel’s correction will be used.
+Otherwise, Bessel's correction will be used.

 Parameters: